pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ---
 title: Projects and Stacks
-meta_desc: An overivew of Project and Stack Management within the Pulumi Cloud Service.
+meta_desc: An overview of Project and Stack Management within the Pulumi Cloud Service.
 menu:
   intro:
     parent: pulumi-service